ShipEngine/connect-website/native-rendering/documents-designer/faq.md

 ## Why current package reference does not work?
 Package reference `@package` works only for `Package` document type

-## Why is one document rendered to few documents?
+## Why is one document rendered to multiple documents?
-When multi page document is rendered to png format then every rendered page is return as single document with page number in document name.
+When multi page document is rendered to png format, then every rendered page is returned as a single document with page number in document's name.